Hope Harbour: Important Bird Area

-The inlet and its surrounds have been identified by BirdLife International as an Important Bird Area (IBA).
-Birds for which the site is of conservation significance include Falkland steamer ducks, ruddy-headed geese, gentoo penguins (5750 breeding pairs), southern rockhopper penguins (242 pairs), Magellanic penguins, black-browed albatrosses (226 pairs), and white-bridled finches.
+The inlet and its surrounds have been identified by BirdLife International as an Important Bird Area (IBA) under the code FK)19.
+Birds for which the site is of conservation significance include Falkland steamer ducks, ruddy-headed geese, gentoo penguins, western rockhopper penguins, Magellanic penguins, black-browed albatrosses, and white-bridled finches.
 Upland geese and long-tailed meadowlarks have been recorded.
-The area has been overgrazed in the past, with little remaining tussac cover, and suffers from soil erosion.
-The albatrosses nest on the cliffs; the main threat to their nesting sites is landslips from cliff erosion.
+The area has been overgrazed in the past, with little remaining tussac cover, and suffering from soil erosion, whilst the albatrosses nesting sites on the cliffs are threatened from cliff erosion.
+The gentoo penguins at Hope Harbour suffer from predation by skuas, which take the young chicks, striated caracara which take eggs, and sea lions which will take adults or chicks alike.

+In the 1920s, phoenicopterus chilensis (Chilean flamingos) were spotted in the harbour, and although an occasional visitor, sightings of cattle egrets increased in the 1980s.